irfanhakim-as/charts/mika/flex/README.md

    - Configure the rest of the JellyPlex-Watched settings according to your setup by referring to the notes and sample values provided in the chart values file, and by referring to the [JellyPlex-Watched documentation](https://github.com/luigi311/JellyPlex-Watched).

+9. **(Optional)** Enable ErsatzTV to broadcast your media collection in a Live TV format.

+   - Enable ErsatzTV by setting `ersatztv.enabled: true` in the chart values file.

 ---

 ## Application configurations